TheLocust3/budgeting/README.md

 ## todo

 ### next
+ - Trigger rollup job on plaid integration creation
+ - Endpoint to create a manual account
- - Upload image to ECR
+ - Endpoint to create a manual transaction
  - Better logging

 ### miscellaneous
- - priority rollup on account creation
-   - rollup-job needs to be trigger basically immediately
  - if rollup job fails, it will never retry
  - Return simplified rules interface
  - Optional remainder in SplitByValue